dreibh/simproctc/README.md

 ## Install chrpath

-<tt>chrpath</tt> is a shell tool to modify the path to look for shared libraries in executables, which is needed for run distribution.
+`chrpath` is a shell tool to modify the path to look for shared libraries in executables, which is needed for run distribution.
 If not already installed, it can be installed by the operating system's package management:

 * Ubuntu/Debian:
   ```bash